akshatg5/akshatg5/README.md

 👋 Hello!
-I'm Akshat Girdhar, an Electronics and Communication Engineer with a passion for software development. 🚀
+I'm Akshat Girdhar, an Electronics and Communication Engineer passionate about software development. 🚀

 🔌 My journey began in electronics, where I honed my problem-solving skills and an innate curiosity for how things work.
 As I ventured into software development, I discovered a whole new universe of possibilities.